 We will be using A First Course in Linear Algebra, by Robert A. Beezer as our textbook.
-We will follow Version 3.50 throughout the semester as the official version for the course.
-This version may be found as a PDF on the book's site at Linear.pugetsound.edu, where it is made freely available with an open license.
-If you prefer, you can use the hardcover version, which is Version 3.00, and has only minor differences.
-See the book's site for information on ordering a physical copy.
+The most recent public version is Version 3.50 and may be found as a PDF on the book's site at linear.pugetsound.edu, where it is made freely available with an open license.
+If you prefer, you can use the hardcover version, which is Version 3.00, but this will have major differences in Chapters D and E. See the book's site for information on ordering a physical copy.

-The latest online version of the textbook is at linear.pugetsound.edu/fcla.
+The online version of Version 3.50 is at linear.pugetsound.edu/fcla.
 This has the subtitle "(Beta Version)" presently, and is not the older green-themed version.
 You may find this version the most useful, and it will also perform well on a mobile device.

-However, we will be using a special "enhanced" version online, which will be discussed in class.
+However, for this course, this term, we will be using a special "enhanced" and modified version online, which will be discussed in class.